rss logo

 Misc

-• Format partition with Btrfs file system:
+• Format a partition with the Btrfs file system:

 root@host:~# mkfs.btrfs /dev/sdb1

-• Start an online degragmentation:
+• Start an online defragmentation:

 root@host:~# btrfs filesystem defragment -r -v /

-• Show detailed information about internal filesystem usage:
+• Display detailed internal file system usage:

 root@host:~# btrfs filesystem usage /

-• Summarize disk usage of each file:
+• Summarize disk usage of specific file:

 root@host:~# btrfs filesystem du /home/user/file